 Primetime Ratings: NBC Wins With ‘Sunday Night Football’

-NBC scored big in Sunday’s prime ratings, as Sunday Night Football paced the network to a 4.6 rating in viewers 18-49, per the Nielsen overnights, and a 17 share.
-That topped the 1.8/7 that CBS got.
+NBC was the big winner in Sunday ratings, riding Sunday Night Football to a comfy win.
+NBC did a 4.6 in viewers 18-49, per Nielsen’s overnights, and a 17 share.
+CBS was next at 1.7/6.

-It was the Vikings versus the Packers on NBC.
-Football Night in America went up 20% to 2.4 and the pre-game climbed 18% to 4.6, then the game itself fell 7% to a 5.4.
-Last Sunday featured the Bears and the Vikings.
+NBC’s Football Night in America grew 6% to 3.4, while Sunday Night Football, Colts versus Seahawks, slipped 8% to 4.9.

+CBS enjoyed a football boost too, the NFL leading into 60 Minutes, which rated a 2.0, down 20%.
+Wisdom of the Crowd premiered at 1.4.
+The season premiere of NCIS: Los Angeles did a 1.2, up a tenth from its May finale, and a SEAL Team repeat followed.

 The television industry's top news stories, analysis and blogs of the day.